 Cécile FatimanCécile Fatiman was not a soldier, but a voodoo priestess or “mambo”.
 In August 1791, together with Dutty Boukman, she presided over a religious ceremony at Bois-Caïman to instill courage in the rebel slaves who had already gained momentum in their fight for freedom.
 This ceremony is celebrated as the spark that ignited the slave revolt to such an extent that revolution was inevitable.

-Here at the French Cultural Center, we promote the beautiful French language and love to share our passion for it with our community, especially in March, le mois de la francophonie.
+Here at the French Library, we promote the beautiful French language and love to share our passion for it with our community, especially in March, le mois de la francophonie.
 We acknowledge that the reach and diversity of those that speak French is a result of the long history of exploration, colonization and exploitation by the European empires.
 French became the ‘’official’’ language of the colonies and while the people of the colonies may speak French, they also speak their own Creole and other indigenous languages making for a tremendously rich linguistic and cultural heritage.